decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     onPointerUp(entity: Entity, cb: EventSystemCallback, opts?: Partial<EventSystemOptions>): void;
 };

-// Warning: (ae-missing-release-tag) "createReactBasedUiSystem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function createReactBasedUiSystem(engine: IEngine, pointerSystem: PointerEventsSystem): ReactBasedUiSystem;

 // Warning: (ae-missing-release-tag) "createTaskSystem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)